inlets/docs.inlets.dev/docs/reference/faq.md

 Most VPNs tend to use UDP for communication due to its low overhead which results in lower latency and higher throughput.
 Certain tools and products such as OpenVPN, SSH and Tailscale can be configured to emulate a TCP stack over a TCP connection, this can lead to [unexpected issues](http://sites.inka.de/~bigred/devel/tcp-tcp.html).

 Inlets connections send data, rather than emulating a TCP over TCP stack, so doesn't suffer from this problem.

-## What kind of layers and protocols are supported?

-Inlets works at a higher level than traditional VPNs because it is designed to connect services together, rather than hosts directly.

-* HTTP - Layer 7 of the OSI model, used for web traffic such as websites and RESTful APIs
-* TCP - Layer 4 of the OSI model, used for TCP traffic like SSH, TLS, databases, RDP, etc

-Because VPNs are designed to connect hosts together over a shared IP space, they also involve tedious IP address management and allocation.

-Inlets connects services, so for TCP traffic, you need only think about TCP ports.

-For HTTP traffic, you need only to think about domain names.

 ## Are both remote and local forwarding supported?